[Back to Formatted Version]

 The Fred Milton Papers cover a wide range of topics related to the life of Fred Milton.
 Fred Milton was an up-and-coming football star at Oregon State University (OSU) in the 1960s.
 He later left OSU and professional athletics, and led a long career in public service.
 Topics addressed in this collection include the "Beard Incident" at OSU, where he clashed with his football coach over facial hair rules, the 1969 Black Student Union Walkout, his athletic career, his public service career, and his family.
 The bulk of the material consists of newspaper clippings and scrapbooks.

-The entire collection is digital and fully available upon patron request or for use in the SCARC reading room.
+The entire collection is digital and fully available for reference use upon patron request.

 Scope and Content Notes